FoniksFox/Chatting-App/Boris/README.md

 - Explore CSS animations and transitions

 ## Notes and Reflections

+**July 21, 2025 - Semantic HTML Foundation**
+Completed the initial HTML structure with a focus on semantic elements and accessibility.
+The two-panel layout uses sections to clearly separate contacts and chat functionality.
+This foundation will make CSS styling and JavaScript interactions much cleaner to implement, as well as identify the areas that still need work.

 *This section will be updated throughout the development process with insights, challenges, and solutions discovered during implementation.*